bramba2000/spin-presentation/slides.md

 - The channel must have a **bounded size**
 - The message structure supported by the channel is defined in the `of` clause
+- A channel could be used for two-way communication
+- Using the same channel for communication between multiple process could be tricky
+  - use `xr` to assert exclusive reading
+  - use `xs` to assert exclusive writing
 </v-clicks>

 ---
 hideInToc: true
 ---

 ## Communication
 <TwoCols>
 <template #left>